-- Loan rate capped at 6% for debts before executing qualifying military orders - Terminate residential or auto leases.
-Speak with your local legal assistance office to review your situation and see if you qualify.
-Legal can also review your lease before you move in. - Cancel applicable consumer contracts
+- Loan rate capped at 6% for debts prior to executing qualifying military orders - Terminate residential or auto leases.
+Speak with your installation legal office to review your situation and see if you qualify.
+Legal can also review your lease before you move in. - Cancel cellphone service contract